The impact of large-scale galaxy clustering on the variance of the Hellings-Downs correlation: numerical results: Numerical results for the clustering variance

 We stress that while the equations that we derived are generic, some astrophysical simplifications have been made in our analysis.
 More specifically, we have assumed no galaxy bias, and that galaxy mergers directly trace mergers of central black holes.
 Hence, SMBH mergers are treated as perfect tracers of the underlying matter field in our computation.
-However, as discussed in Section~\ref{sec:bias}, we do not expect an increase of the clustering variance to a level comparable to the standard variance (which is roughly 2 orders of magnitude larger than the clustering variance, see Table~\ref{Table:results}) by lifting these assumptions.
-Moreover, even though we applied a standard procedure for large-scale structure observables, small errors could arise e.g.~arise due the fact that the Limber approximation does not precisely describe clustering on very large angular scales.
-We also apply a sparse sampling in $z$ of the functions $\text{Int}(\gamma,z)$, as they show a smooth behavior on a double-logarithmic scale.
-However, the resulting numerical errors are expected to be small.
-Given that the galaxy clustering variance remains significantly below the standard variance, all simplifications made in our analysis are well justified.
+However, as discussed in Section~\ref{sec:bias}, we do not expect an increase of the clustering variance to a level comparable to the standard variance (which is roughly 2 orders of magnitude larger than the clustering variance, see Table~\ref{Table:results}) by lifting these assumptions. {Likewise, while we did not include a frequency sensitivity function, it is unlikely that such detector specifications would substantially change the order of magnitude of the clustering variance compared to the standard variance.} Moreover, even though we applied a standard procedure for large-scale structure observables, small errors could arise e.g.~arise due the fact that the Limber approximation does not precisely describe clustering on very large angular scales.
+In the case of galaxy clustering, the Limber approximation has been well-studied and is known to work particularly well for broad bins at low redshift, reaching percent-level precision at angular scales $l\gtrsim 10$ (see e.g.\ Fig.~2 of Ref.~\cite{LoVerde:2008re}).
+Even at the largest scales, $l<10$, the difference between the Limber approximated and precise results is at most at the level of $10\%$.
+Thus, as the Limber approximation has a high precision for large-scale structure observables, we do not expect it to have a large impact on our results.
+Another imprecision arises as we apply a sparse sampling in $z$ of the functions $\text{Int}(\gamma,z)$.
+Since they show a smooth behavior on a double-logarithmic scale, the resulting numerical errors are expected to be small.
+To conclude, given that the galaxy clustering variance remains significantly below the standard variance, all simplifications made in our analysis are well justified.